 But you might pay slightly more for that convenience.
 Quicken and Rocket’s interest rates tend to be higher than the industry average.

 Another big player in the online space is loanDepot.
-This company recently rolled out it’s “mello smartloan technology,” which it says can reduce closing times by 80 percent.
+This company offers “mello smartloan technology,” which it says can reduce closing times by 80%.

 However, loanDepot won’t give you a rate quote until you fill out quite a bit of personal information.
 The time commitment required can disincentivize shoppers from getting quotes from other lenders and finding the lowest rate.